|Address||1800 Post Road, Suite 13 |

 || March 26, 1953

-Caucasian - Moderate-to-Liberal - Anti-Bush Tax Cuts (Pro-Tax Cut Rollback) - Anti-Death Penalty - Anti-Labor - Pro Embryonic Stem Cell Research - Pro Environment - Pro Free Trade - Pro-Affirmative Action - Pro-Choice - Pro-Gay Marriage - Pro-Gun control - Pro-Social Security Privatization - Married - Episcopalian - Straight -
+Caucasian - Libertarian - Moderate-to-Liberal - Anti-Bush Tax Cuts (Pro-Tax Cut Rollback) - Anti-Death Penalty - Anti-Labor - Pro Embryonic Stem Cell Research - Pro Environment - Pro Free Trade - Pro-Affirmative Action - Pro-Choice - Pro-Gay Marriage - Pro-Gun control - Pro-Social Security Privatization - Married - Episcopalian - Straight -

 |Info||Senator Lincoln Davenport Chafee was born in Providence on March 26, 1953.
 He attended Warwick Public Schools and Phillips Andover Academy.
 He earned a degree in Classics from Brown University in 1975.
 While there, he was captain of the wrestling team and received the Francis M. Driscoll Award for leadership, scholarship and athletics. |